erikbg7/ViralLaunch/README.md

 TODO

 - Use subreddit name on the url (app/12321/r/SaaS).
 The name of the subreddit is already unique (capitalization matters), so we can just use it.
 Does it require changes to db?
 Do I require to use it as the id?
 Or just setting the name as unique is enough?

+- When the user first signs up we should show an onboarding.
+Prompt some subreddits that he can follow for free and usually allow self promotion or are good places to show off your product.
+For example, r/saas, r/entrepreneur, r/startups, r/indiedev, r/indiehackers, r/sideproject, r/smallbusiness, r/entrepreneur, r/startups, r/indiedev, r/indiehackers, r/sideproject, r/smallbusiness.

+- Allow a user to EXPLORE (use as keyword) subreddits.
+This is a good way to find new subreddits to follow.
+A user should be able to explore most followed subreddits, subreddits with more users, etc.